sirharis214/ec2-launch-templates/README.md

     }

     # optional, defaults to null
-    # save user_data.sh script in module and provide path to file
+    # save user_data.sh script in module and provide path to script
     path_to_user_data_script = "scripts/test_script.sh"
   }